rockfordlhotka/Cloud-Native-HOL/docs/prerequisites.md

    1. `choco install azure-cli`
    1. `choco install vscode` (or install [Visual Studio Code](https://code.visualstudio.com/) manually)
 1. Enable Kubernetes in Docker Desktop
+   1. Open the Docker Desktop settings page
+   1. Select the Kubernetes tab
+   1. Check the option to enable Kubernetes
-   1. to-do
+   1. Restart Docker Desktop
+   1. It may take several minutes to download and initialize the Kubernetes cluster images
 1. Pull large Docker base images
-   1. `docker pull mcr.microsoft.com/dotnet/core/aspnet:5.0-buster-slim`
+   1. `docker pull mcr.microsoft.com/dotnet/aspnet:5.0-buster-slim`
-   1. `docker pull mcr.microsoft.com/dotnet/core/runtime:5.0-buster-slim`
+   1. `docker pull mcr.microsoft.com/dotnet/runtime:5.0-buster-slim`
-   1. `docker pull mcr.microsoft.com/dotnet/core/sdk:5.0-buster`
+   1. `docker pull mcr.microsoft.com/dotnet/sdk:5.0-buster-slim`
 1. Clone this repo to your workstation: `git clone https://github.com/rockfordlhotka/Cloud-Native-HOL.git`
    1. There may be some last-minute fixes to the code so we recommend waiting to clone the repository until a day or two prior to the HOL

-⚠ **Arriving with a pre-configured workstation is imperative.**
+⚠ **Arriving with a pre-configured workstation is critical.**